 Innumerable obstacles, of course, make such an easy escape impossible.
-The mob boss - Charlie's client - is somehow onto the heist, dumdums keep getting in the way (including Oliver Platt, in a role even larger than Thornton's, as Charlie's drunken buddy), and of course a sexy, sinister woman (Connie Nielsen) is involved.
+The mob boss, who is Charlie's own client, is somehow onto the heist; dumdums keep getting in the way (including Oliver Platt, in a role even larger than Thornton's, as Charlie's drunken buddy); and of course a sexy, sinister woman (Connie Nielsen) is involved.

 The Ice Harvest still has a lot going for it.
-The acting and direction are as streamlined as the storyline, the dialogue is toxic and crisp, and there are some mature reflections about the meaninglessness of things.
-So if the usual double-crosses lack any satisfying surprise, their very banality seems to fits in with the message.
+The acting and direction are as streamlined as the plot, the dialogue is toxic and crisp, and there are some mature reflections about the meaninglessness of things.
+So if the usual double-crosses lack any satisfying surprise, their very banality seems to fit the message.

 I only wish that the film could have been a bit longer.
-It's admirable to kick off a heist movie after the heist, but clocking in at under 90 minutes, Ramis & company could have afforded a good 10-15 minutes of back story, to tell us a little more about who these characters are, why stealing the money is important to them (neither Charlie nor Vic seem particularly desperate for cash), and why we should care.
-There are hints scattered sparsely throughout the script that these two men are doing it just because they need some excitement in their pointless Wichita lives, but because I never really got a sense of this desperate ennui, I felt like I was missing out on something.
+It's admirable to kick off a heist movie after the heist, but clocking in at under 90 minutes, Ramis and company could have afforded a good 10-15 minutes of backstory, to tell us a little more about these characters are, why stealing the money is important to them (neither Charlie nor Vic seem particularly desperate for cash), and why we should care.
+There are hints scattered sparsely throughout the script that these two men are doing it because they just need some excitement in their pointless Wichita lives, but because I never got a sense of this ennui, I felt like I was missing out on something.
 Still, it's a nice, dark film, and worth a look.